Michigan

 Ballot Protection

 Michigan retains strict chain of custody laws that, if not observed, affect the validity of ballots to be recounted if necessary.
-See, M.C.L.A. §168.871(1).
-After ballots are counted, the board of election inspectors shall securely tie the ballots in rolls and attach to each ballot bag an endorsed statement showing the number and kind of ballots included in the ballot bag.
-The board of election inspectors shall then seal the bags with an approved seal and place them in a ballot box along with one (1) tally sheet.
-The ballot box will then be delivered to the township, city, or village clerk.
-For more information see, M.C.L.A. §168.805.
+Mich.
+Comp.
+Laws § 168.871(1).
+After the polls close on election day, the precinct board of election inspectors shall shall place the ballots in the ballot container.
+The board of election inspectors shall seal the container with an approved seal and then deliver the container to the township or city clerk.
+For more information, see Mich.
+Comp.
+Laws § 168.805.

 Additional Targeted Samples